moby/moby/libnetwork/docs/design.md

 ### Null

 The null driver is a `noop` implementation of the driver API, used only in cases where no networking is desired.
+This is to provide backward compatibility to the Docker's `--net=none` option.

 ### Bridge